 First term students are eligible, but those students who are past their first semester must have a cumulative grade point average of 2.00.

-Students should contact departments on campus to check for availability of SWAP positions or visit the "For Job Seekers" link on the Langara College website for our Student Employment postings.
+Students should contact departments on campus to check for availability of SWAP positions or search "student employment" on the Langara College website for our Student Employment postings.
 See the Financial Aid Department for further information.